cabbibo/enough/README.md

 - Need to have the relative positions based on the page position, not the transitioning Global position.
 This is important for things like draging the planets, as well as mani moving through the forest

-- Object controls should work with both hands!

 - Global star system with pretty ambient audio

+- Test to see if mani and creatures look better with 1 directional spring rather than 2D